nikitaindik/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/importing.md

 Then the import should be rejected with a message "version field is required"
 ```

-#### Scenario: Importing an existing custom rule missing a version field
+#### Scenario: Importing an existing custom rule missing a version field // I've asked Kseniia whether we need this at all, waiting for a response

 **Automation**: 1 integration test.